alexharri/website/posts/bit-sets-fast-foreach.md

 For densities of 5-50%, we receive a __~5x increase in performance__.
 Higher densities of 75% and above receive a notable speedup of >2x, while the densities below 5% see a __5-17x increase in performance__.

+## A full BitSet implementation

+I've recently published a performant and feature-complete `BitSet` package [on npm](https://www.npmjs.com/package/bitset-mut).

+If you want to explore the full implementation, take a look at the [GitHub repo](https://github.com/alexharri/bitset-mut).

+## Further reading

+[Daniel Lemire](https://lemire.me/blog/) has written [lots](https://lemire.me/blog/2018/02/21/iterating-over-set-bits-quickly/) [of](https://lemire.me/blog/2012/11/13/fast-sets-of-integers/) [posts](https://lemire.me/blog/2019/05/03/really-fast-bitset-decoding-for-average-densities/) about bit sets.
+His [`FastBitSet` implementation](https://github.com/lemire/FastBitSet.js) is where I discovered this trick for optimizing over set bits.
+If you're into software performance, he's written _a lot_ on that topic.

 ## Parting thoughts

-Any given piece of code can be heavily optimized, but taking a different approach can often completely outweigh all of those optimizations.
+Any given piece of code can be optimized, but taking a different approach will often outperform those local optimizations.

-Different algorithms will often favor some inputs over others, like we saw with low vs high-density sets in this post.
+Different algorithms will often favor some inputs over others, as we saw with low vs high-density sets in this post.
 It's useful to keep these sorts of trade-offs in mind when considering which way to go.
 Benchmark when possible!

 ---